 Spitfire Audio Bernard Herrmann Composer Toolkit

-Not a company to relax on their laurels, Spitfire Audio has extended their Kontakt based orchestral library collection with a rather bold and stylistic homage to one of the world best-known film composers.
-But can a recreation of the sounds of the 60’s be relevant in a modern arrangement?
+Not a company to relax on its laurels, Spitfire Audio has extended its Kontakt-based orchestral library collection with a rather bold and stylistic homage to one of the world’s best-known film composers.
+But can a recreation of the sounds of the 60s be relevant in a modern arrangement?
 Let’s check out Bernard Herrmann Composer Toolkit.

-Paul Thompson describes the library well on a tutorial video, that this is not intended to be a traditional sounding orchestral instrument, rather an inspirational collection of tools to recreate the way Herrmann combined instruments to create his signature sound.
-The healthy dose of synthesiser patches included should tell you immediately this is not your run of the mill old orchestral collection.
+Paul Thompson describes the library well in a tutorial video, that this is not intended to be a traditional-sounding orchestral instrument, but rather an inspirational collection of tools to recreate the way Herrmann combined instruments to create his signature sound.
+The healthy dose of synthesiser patches included should tell you immediately this is not your run-of-the-mill old orchestral collection.

 There is a large amount of documentation, videos and music available on the subject, and it is well worth spending some time exploring at least his better-known soundtracks.

 Bernard Herrmann Composer Toolkit contains an absolute wealth of content, up and beyond Spitfire Audios’ usual generous packaging.
 Interestingly, they opted to include prerecorded phrases and double-tracked instruments this time, which I felt was a little counterintuitive at first.
 Phrase-based libraries get my hackles up at the best of times, but after trialling the software for 2-weeks now I understand the reasoning behind this, and in fact, greatly appreciate the new approach Spitfire Audio has taken here.